Priyanka surpasses Yogi in holding poll rallies in UP | Politics

 - India

 Amit Shah, the master strategist of the 2017 BJP victory in UP, held 54 rallies and roadshows in favour of the BJP and NDA candidates across the state.
-Defence Minister Rajnath Singh who is also the Lok Sabha MP from Lucknow held 43 rallies and roadshows during the gruelling campaigning for over 45-days.
+Defence Minister Rajnath Singh, who is also the Lok Sabha MP from Lucknow, held 43 rallies and roadshows.

-BSP supremo Mayawati, whose absence on the ground before elections triggered speculation of her party being out of the race, stepped out and addressed 18 rallies and roadshows in the state to keep her party's hopes alive in the polls.
+BSP supremo Mayawati, whose initial ''absence'' from the campaign triggered much speculation, addressed 18 rallies.

-As Priyanka Gandhi led her party from the front in a bid to regain its lost ground, her efforts were supplemented only by a virtual rally by her mother and Congress president Sonia Gandhi who addressed just virtual rally for her party candidates fighting the polls from various assembly segments under her Lok Sabha constituency Rae Bareli.
+As Priyanka Gandhi led her party from the front in a bid to regain its lost ground, her efforts were supplemented only by a virtual rally by her mother and Congress president Sonia Gandhi.
+She addressed just one virtual rally for her party candidates fighting from assembly segments under her Lok Sabha constituency Rae Bareli.

-She did not physically hit the ground for her party candidates anywhere in the state.
+She did not physically hit the ground for any of her party candidates anywhere in the state.

 Former Congress president and Priyanka Gandhi’s brother Rahul Gandhi too made only a guest appearance addressing barely two rallies -- one in Amethi and another in Varanasi.